Park Cannon: Political career

 When Simone Bell, who represented the 58th district in the Georgia House of Representatives, decided to resign, Bell asked Cannon to run to succeed her.
 Cannon ran and won the 2016 special election to the Georgia House.
 Cannon serves on the Code Revision, Creative Arts and Entertainment, Ethics, Human Relations and Aging, Insurance and Small Business Development committees of the House.

 Following the death of Rep. John Lewis in July 2020, Cannon applied to the Democratic Party of Georgia to succeed him as the Democratic nominee for in the United States House of Representatives in the November election.
 Cannon was one of the party's final five candidates out of 131 applicants, but the committee chose Georgia state senator and state Democratic party chair Nikema Williams.

 On March 25, 2021, as Governor Brian Kemp was signing the controversial Election Integrity Act of 2021 into law, Cannon knocked on the Governor's office doors in an attempt to discuss her concerns about the bill.
 She was asked twice to stop knocking on the door before being arrested by Georgia State Patrol officers who charged her with felony obstruction and "Preventing or disrupting General Assembly sessions or other meetings of members".
 Cannon's arrest affidavit for the felony obstruction charge stated that she was violent towards the officers while they removed her from the premises.
 The incident sparked backlash towards both the officers and Georgian Republican lawmakers.
 District Attorney Fani Willis declined to prosecute Cannon.

+Cannon did not file for re-election to the House in 2026.